Creating Knowledge Agents

 Can Knowledge Agents remember our conversation?

 Yes, in chat mode.
-The agent maintains context throughout a conversation and can reference what you discussed earlier to provide better follow-up answers.
+The agent maintains context throughout a conversation and can reference what you discussed earlier.

 Why should I write a good description?

 When you have multiple agents, users see a list with names and descriptions.
-Clear descriptions help them pick the right agent for their question—especially important as you add more agents.
+Clear descriptions help them pick the right agent for their question.

 Can one user access multiple Knowledge Agents?